HongLabTHU/Dual-mVEPs-Speller/README.md

     python3 OnlineSystem.py --cfg ./tests/test_stimulator.yml
 ```

-To reproduce the major results reported in the paper, download the data from this [link](https://drive.google.com/open?id=1KhsIW-D_Rl6g0l3u2FXpzeZfSxK-fmJI) (Note that the link will be publicly available at the time of publication), decompress and put it under the data directory.
+To reproduce the major results reported in the paper, download the data from this [link](https://drive.google.com/open?id=1KhsIW-D_Rl6g0l3u2FXpzeZfSxK-fmJI), decompress and put it under the data directory.
 Then
 simply run the notebook *figs_offline.ipynb*.

 If you would like to run your own online experiments, you could either use *NeusanW (Neuracle Inc.)*